ttmarek/rangle-blogs/form-analytics/README.md

   3. `/payment` shows a form for collecting payment details
   4. `/order-complete` shows a message indicating a successful order

 Our goal is to collect analytics on the payment form.
-Let's take a closer look at the `/payment` view, navigate there and open up your browser's JavaScript console.
+Navigate to the `/payment` view and open up your browser's JavaScript console.

-Refresh the page, type a character into each input field, then click once on the disabled `Buy Now` button.
+Refresh the page, type a character into each input field, then click the disabled `Buy Now` button.
 Your form and console should look something like this now:

 <p align="center">
  <img src="http://localhost:6419/payment-form-redux-actions.png">
 </p>

-When you land on the page Redux fires a `ROUTE_CHANGED` action, then an action for each change to a form field, and finally an action when a user attempts to buy something but fails to proceed because of invalid form inputs.
+When you land on the page Redux fires a `ROUTE_CHANGED` action, then an action for each form field change, and finally an action when a user attempts to buy something but fails to proceed because of invalid form inputs.

-Revist the form, except this time fill it in with valid inputs.
-Clicking the `Buy Now` button should take you to the `/order-complete` page.
-Notice how a Redux action fires whenever an input field updates, and notice how there is one last `ROUTE_CHANGED` action when you succesfully fill the form and move to the `/order-complete` page.
+Update the form with valid inputs this time.
+None of the form fields should have a red outline, and the `Buy Now` button should be enabled.
+Once finished, click the `Buy Now` button.
+Notice how a Redux action fired whenever an input field changed, and notice how there is one last `ROUTE_CHANGED` action when you succesfully filled the form, clicked the `Buy Now` button, and moved to the `/order-complete` page.

 > **Checkstop.**